Tennis-Major 23 still on the cards as Djokovic springs into French Open last four

 On a court Philippe Chatrier gradually being covered by the shade, the 36-year-old did not have a single break opportunity and looked a tad slow in the opening set, but his metronomic game eventually clicked and there was little Khachanov could do to top his opponent's march into the last four.

-Djokovic, however, was not completely happy with his performance but knew victory would not come easy.

-"I missed a couple of easy shots today.
-These things happen sometimes it works, sometimes it doesn't.
-He has a big serve but maybe doesn't move as well so I tried to expose him and played unpredictable.
-It was a big fight but that's what you expect from a Grand Slam quarter-final."

-Khachanov broke Djokovic's serve to lead 3-2 and, although the world number three threatened in a 10-minute ninth game, the Russian held and went on to pocket the set.
+Khachanov stole Djokovic's serve to lead 3-2 and, although the world number three threatened in a 10-minute ninth game, the Russian held and went on to pocket the set.

 There were no break points in the second set but Khachanov started to struggle and paid for his efforts, failing to score a point in the tiebreak as Djokovic levelled the contest.